xiaofeizhang19/Thermostat/README.md

 So that I don't waste lots of money

 As a user
-I want the max temp to bew 32 if power saving is turned off So that I don't boil to death
+I want the max temp to be 32 if power saving is turned off So that I don't boil to death

+As a user
+I want the power saving mode to be on by default
+So that I don't waste all my hard earned money

+As a user
+I want to be able to reset the temp to 20 with a reset function So that I can easily reset the temp

 ```